No results for ""

 Conclusion

-This guide explains the formulas LaunchDarkly uses to derive these experiment variation means and how they are useful for validating your results.
-To learn more about using the experiment results page, read Analyzing experiments.
+This guide explains the formulas LaunchDarkly uses to derive these experiment variation means in Bayesian experiments, and how they are useful for validating your results.
+To learn more about using the experiment results page, read Bayesian experiment results.

 Want to know more?
 Start a trial.